kelvinampofo/utils/README.md

 ### logbook

-The logbook can be configured using an optional `.logbookrc` file, which is recommended for specifying defaults such as the project directory and editor.
-If this file is not present, the utilities will revert to system defaults or command-line arguments.
+`logbook` can be configured using an optional `.logbookrc` file, which is recommended for specifying defaults such as the project directory and editor.
+If this file is not present, the program will revert to sane defaults or command-line arguments respectively.

 Copy the example and customise it:

 ```
 cp .logbookrc.example .logbookrc